pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxSlideOut/1 Configuration/contentTemplate.md

 Specifies a custom template for the widget content.
 Rendered only once - when the widget is created.

 ##### param(container): dxElement
-#include common-ref-elementparam with { element: "widget content" }
+#include common-ref-elementparam with { element: "component content" }

 ##### return: String | Element | jQuery
 A template name or container.